-Emergency interventions MAY NOT include:
+Emergency interventions by LEA staff MAY NOT include:

 - 1. Locked seclusion unless it is in a facility otherwise licensed or permitted by state law to use a locked room. - 2.
-Restrictive interventions which employ a device, material or objects that simultaneously immobilize all four extremities, except techniques such as prone containment may be used by staff trained in those procedures as a limited emergency intervention. - 3.
-An amount of force that exceeds that which is reasonable and necessary under the circumstances.
+Employment of a device, material, or objects that simultaneously immobilize all four extremities. - 3.
+An amount of force that exceeds that which is reasonable and necessary under the circumstances. - 4.
+Any form of physical intervention not taught by an LEA-approved, currently trained, CPI instructor.